 About the speaker Cónal Creedon

-Cónal Creedon is an award-winning novelist, short-story writer, playwright, documentary filmmaker and collaborative artist.
+Cónal Creedon is The Ireland Funds Monaco Writer-in-Residence for spring 2025.
+He is an award-winning novelist, short-story writer, playwright, documentary filmmaker and collaborative artist.

 Cónal's prose has picked up a number of international awards including, The Eric Hoffer Award (USA), The Gold IP Award (Europe), The CAP Award (Ireland).
 His stage plays have been produced in China, USA and Europe.
 With translations of his work into Bulgarian, German, Italian and Chinese – Cónal's body of work continues to achieve international awards and high critical acclaim.